Stop Telling Me I Need to Buy Things for My Vagina

 "The only things that need to be tested are things that are actually put inside the vagina and that's why you have to look at the labeling very carefully," she says.
 "The minute they put 'vaginal' on there they actually have to test it's not going to cause vaginal harm."

 "FDA' is another tricky word, Dr. Streicher says.
 "A lot of times people will see the words FDA and make assumptions.
-But you have to appreciate that if something is 'FDA cleared,' it does not mean it's FDA tested or FDA approved.
+But you have to know that if something is 'FDA cleared,' it does not mean it's FDA tested or FDA approved.
 It doesn't mean that it's been found to be actually helpful."

 Bottom line?
 "Use products that are meant to go in the vagina and that are tested," Dr. Streicher says.